 Phnom Penh, Cambodia

 On a recent trip to Cambodia, a place I lived for awhile, I got a glimpse of the old Soho, and so a brief window into the past.
 I was at a sex work bar called “Oscars”.
 This bar is also a music venue, and they have a really good American promoter called “Scotty” who pulls in amazing bands from all over the world.
 I was there to see an up and coming band from India called the F16’s (Check them out here).
-Because of the high quality of the music playing, the crowd is a wonderful mix of sex workers, clients, and people coming for the music.
-The atmosphere it creates I don’t think you could find nowadays, in any “developed” country in the world.
+Because of the high quality of the music playing, the crowd is a wonderful mix of sex workers and clients, and also a lot of other professionals that would never normally be in a bar such as this come for the music.
+The atmosphere it creates I don’t think you could find nowadays in any “developed” country in the world.

 But this is how Soho used to be.
 Peter Sellers and Tony Hancock got their starts in the 40’s and 50’s at the iconic Windmill Club.
 And the second major revolution in British comedy took place in the early 80’s at a small theatre above the Raymond Revue Bar.
 Here the likes of Rick Mayall, Adrian Edmondson, Dawn French and Jennifer Saunders, and Alexi Sale, were all experimenting with a new comedy that would lead to a show called “The Young Ones”, and a permanent change in comedy for ever.

 I wonder without this mixing of worlds, without sex workers being seen, are we losing something?
 Dare I say it, that sex work is a valid profession that is important to the whole system.
 Maybe when the interviewer commented that Bohemia now only exists on the internet, she was right.
 And maybe that’s why a lot of the creativity is happening there.
 Yet even there, with new laws being passed such as SESTA-FOSTA, creative mixing is being challenged.

 Revolution Lives Next Door to Sex Work